LucianoCanziani/portafolio/src/pages/proyectos/pokedex-api.md

 ---
 layout: "../../layouts/PostLayout.astro"
-title: "Pokedex API"
+title: "Pokedex API - Web Game"
-description: "Pokemon fue uno de mis dibujitos favoritos cuando era chico por lo que me trajo mucha nostalgia desarrollar este proyecto.
-Me ayudo mucho a reforzar mis conocimientos en React Js y a manejar datos en grandes cantidades."
+description: "Pokemon was one of my favorite cartoons when I was a kid, so developing this project brought me a lot of nostalgia.
+It helped me a lot to strengthen my knowledge in React Js and to handle data in large quantities."
 pubDate: "Jul 28 2022"
 heroImage: "/proyectos/Pokedex API.webp"
 altImage: "Pokedex API"